aaronbloomfield/pdr/labs/lab07/index.md

 - The array base address is hard-coded into memory, meaning it's a pre-set value, and this is not obtained by user input.
 You can have the array be all or part of the IBCM program, or a section of memory after the program with values that you have selected.
 - You may also hard code other values, such as the number of elements in the array, into your program
 - Before your program halts, it prints out the maximum value of the array

+You ***MUST*** iterate through the array by creating the array load instruction, similarly as was done in lecture in the [array-simulation.ibcm](../../ibcm/array-summation.ibcm) program.
+You may ***NOT*** have a series of separate instructions to each load a separate value from the array -- such a program will receive zero credit.

 ### Submitting your code ###